Hitachi Formula Atlantic Series Race

 - March 782 [2-2] (Paul Smith): After Paul Smith wrecked his ex-Toleman March 782-2 at Mallory Park in March 1979, he built up a new car using a tub fabricated by Mo Gomm.
 As the "782-2" plate remained on the original tub, and this was later repaired, this Gomm-built car is regarded here as a new car 'PS1'.
 Used by Smith in Formula Atlantic and F2 in 1979 and 1980.
 Sold together with 782-2 to Bernard Tilanus "in the autumn of 1981" and shipped to South Africa, where Tilanus used 'PS1' in South African racing.
 Subsequent history unknown.

 - Argo JM5 [036-FA] (Nick May): Built late in the 1979 season and invoiced to Nick May, who drove it in the Brands Hatch Formula Atlantic race in October 1979.
 Then to Dave Rackham and tested by him, but remained unused until Rackham advertised it in August 1980.
 It was finally raced by Nick Adams, and run for him by Colin Bennett Racing, in two races in September and October 1980.
 Sold to Jim Blackwell (Seattle, WA) and raced by him in ICSCC events in 1981, then advertised in June 1982.
 Raced once more by Blackwell in 1985 after his newer Argo JM9 was damaged at Portland.
-Also raced by Allen Karlberg (Seattle, WA) for 1986 and Larry Dunn (Lake Stevens, WA) for 1987, both of whom used it in local WCAR events.
+Also raced by Larry Dunn (Lake Stevens, WA) in local WCAR events in 1987.

 - March 782 (Charlie Kirby): Eddie Cheever's car at Thruxton 27 Mar 1978 and presumably all season.
 To Dick Bennetts Racing and converted to Formula Atlantic for Eje Elgh to race in New Zealand in January 1979.
 Then to Charlie Kirby as a 78B and raced in Atlantic from 1979 to 1981.
 Offered for sale in On Track in 1981 by Kirby's Transatlantic Racing Services (Norcross, GA).
 Next seen with Andy Falbo (Detroit, MI) who raced it in US Formula Atlantic in 1983, and again in 1986 and 1988.
 Retained by Falbo and still owned by him in 2015.